Intermediate Macroeconomic Theory 7,5 Credits

 The macroeconomic models introduced in the course are based on research.
 The theories on economic growth and economic policy broadly connects to JIBS research area renewal.
 Macroeconomic indicators, theories, and models are put into practice through the exercises and the assignment.
 The purpose of the assignment is to apply theory and process data to understand the causes, cures, and implications of contemporary global economic issues, such as the great financial crisis, climate change and the COVID-19 pandemic.

-Prerequisites30 credits in Business Administration or Economics including Macroeconomic Principles and Microeconomic Principles
+Prerequisites30 credits in Business Administration or Economics including Macroeconomic Principles and Microeconomic Principles (or the equivalent).

 Level of Education: Undergraduate G1F